djurdjevicaleksa/Logger/README.md

-﻿# Logger
+﻿# C/C++ Logger

-This is a simple, thread-safe, lightweight library that implements logging functionalities in C. Lots of things can be customized to better suit your environment or needs.
+This is a simple, thread-safe, lightweight library that implements logging functionalities in C/C++.
+Lots of things can be customized to better suit your environment or needs.

 # Features
 This logger includes **multiple logging levels** for different types of messages: